Quickshell

 Attached objects are additional objects that can be associated with an object as decided by internal library code.
 The documentation for a type will tell you if it can be used as an attached object and how.

-Attached objects are acccessed in the form <Typename>.<member> and can have properties, functions and signals.
+Attached objects are accessed in the form <Typename>.<member> and can have properties, functions and signals.

 A good example is the Component type, which is attached to every object and often used to run code when an object initializes.